spiceai/docs/spiceaidocs/docs/components/data-connectors/mssql.md

 [Microsoft SQL Server](https://www.microsoft.com/en-us/sql-server) is a relational database management system developed by Microsoft, designed to store and retrieve data as requested by other software applications.

-The Microsoft SQL Server Data Connector enables federated SQL queries on data stored in MSSQL databases.
+The Microsoft SQL Server Data Connector enables federated/accelerated SQL queries on data stored in MSSQL databases.

 :::warning[Limitations]